-Lake Michigan, Evanston's source of water, is not just a major commerce artery and a recreational resource with miles of scenic shoreline.
-It's also a great source of drinking water!
+Lake Michigan, Evanston's source of water, is not just a major commerce artery and a recreational resource with miles of scenic shoreline, it's also a great source of drinking water!
 Almost half of the world's fresh water comes from Lake Michigan and the other Great Lakes.
 According to the United States EPA, the quality of Lake Michigan water has improved dramatically over the past 20 years.
-The regulations in place restrict the industrial and sewage treatment plant effluents from entering Lake Michigan, thereby lowering the risk of having these contaminants in the water.
+The regulations in place restrict the industrial and sewage treatment plant effluents from entering Lake Michigan thereby lowering the risk of having these contaminants in the water.
 All 63 miles of shoreline within Illinois are now considered to be in good condition.
-The Illinois EPA is in the process of completing a source water assessment.
-As this assessment becomes available, our supply will summarize the results and incorporate the information in this report.
-Further information on source water assessments is available on the USGS website at http://il.water.usgs.gov.
+The Illinois EPA will be doing a source water assessment by May, 2003.
+As this assessment becomes available, we will summarize the results and incorporate the information in this report.
+Further information on source water assessments is available on the USGS web site at http://il.water.usgs.gov.

-View the City's website at WWW.CityOfevanston.org

-for more information on our water treatment process.
+View the City's website at WWW.CityOfevanston.org for more information on our water treatment process.